 MY LOVE STORY WITH NEW ORLEANS

-By Guest Writer, Sinclair Mitchell
+By Guest Author, Sinclair Mitchell

 This love story begins when I was at the tender age of 15.
 It was my first trip to New Orleans, going with my momma and meemaw and three little sisters (all of them I already loved).

 I did not get to explore all the nooks and crannies of the French Quarter, as it so carefully should have been — as my boy curiosity (wanting to be a man) so strongly craved.

 I found this place to have the best and worst smells of any place I had ever been.
 Walking past Café Du Monde, I smelled the fresh roasted chicory coffee and the melt-in-your-mouth beignets.
 Taking the first bite, the powdered sugar fell into my lap, and I endured the evidence throughout the day, marked as a tourist with my badge of courage.

 As I inhaled the wonderful aromas of this historic eatery and began to walk down the street, I nearly tripped over the homeless man lying on the sidewalk, and his bathroom — at least his bathroom for the past ten hours.
 It was very disgusting and vial, and I wondered how anyone could live like this.
 (Later years taught me that unforeseen circumstances can alter how a person’s life can change, and they can be transformed in the blink of an eye.)

 That was the first of many visits to this sacred city, with its voodoo-like dark charm and adventure.
 I always make the trip back to New Orleans several times a year.

 I did attend one Mardi Gras.
 It was too overwhelming for me, even though I was only 22 at the time.
 It was so big and crowded, I had a hard time getting from point A to point B. The more I visited and found new adventures, the more I found the out-of-the-way spots.